binji/smolnes/README.md

 ## Updating keys

-Look for lines 23 and 24 in the source code.
+Look for line 21 in the source code.
 The following table shows which numbers map to which keyboard keys:

 | number | default key | gameboy button |